vintage/scratcher/README.md

 threshold | double | Percentage level of scratch area which should be revealed to complete. brushSize | double | Size of the brush.
 The bigger it is the faster user can scratch the card. accuracy | ScratchAccuracy | Determines how accurate the progress should be reported.
-Lower accuracy means higher performance. color | Color | Color used to cover the child widget. imagePath | String | Path to the local image asset which could be additionally used to cover the child widget. imageFit | BoxFit | Determines how the image should be drawn in case of remaining space (like contain or cover). onChange | Function | Callback called when new part of area is revealed (min 0.1% difference) onThreshold | Function | Callback called when threshold is reached (only when defined)
+Lower accuracy means higher performance. revealDuration | Duration | Fade out animation duration for unscratched area when threshold reached.
+When not defined - the remaining area won't disappear automatically (default). color | Color | Color used to cover the child widget. imagePath | String | Path to the local image asset which could be additionally used to cover the child widget. imageFit | BoxFit | Determines how the image should be drawn in case of remaining space (like contain or cover). onChange | Function | Callback called when new part of area is revealed (min 0.1% difference). onThreshold | Function | Callback called when threshold is reached (only when defined).

 ## Example Project